 When you lose a loved one because of another person or entity’s actions, you and your family deserve justice.
 No court order or compensation can make up for what you have lost, but it can bring closure, relieve financial stress, and hold negligent parties accountable.

-Our team at Chris Corzo Injury Attorneys is here for you if you are navigating this impossibly difficult scenario.
+Our Gonzales personal injury attorneys at Chris Corzo Injury Attorneys are here for you if you are navigating this impossibly difficult scenario.
 Founded on strong Christian values, we are deeply committed to our clients and endeavor to provide compassionate and capable legal representation.

 What Is Wrongful Death?